-Under the Purchase Agreement, the unpaid principal balance of our mortgage-related investments portfolio is subject to a cap that decreases by 15% each year until the cap reaches \$250 billion.
-As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$288.4 billion as of December 31, 2017 (and was \$253.5 billion on that date) and may not exceed \$250 billion as of December 31, 2018.
-In addition, in 2014 we adopted a plan under which we will manage the unpaid principal balance of the mortgage-related investments portfolio so that it does not exceed 90% of the cap established by the Purchase Agreement, subject to certain exceptions.
+Under the Purchase Agreement, the unpaid principal balance of our mortgage-related investments portfolio is subject to a cap that reached \$250 billion at December 31, 2018.
+Since 2014, we have been managing the mortgage-related investments portfolio so that it does not exceed 90% of the cap established by the Purchase Agreement.